How To Find Velocity On A Position Time Graph: Step-by-Step Guide

 4 Note the sign of Δy (rising = +, falling = ‑).

 5 Record the final velocity with the appropriate number of significant figures (usually three).
-Think about it:

 6 If the graph is noisy, note the estimated uncertainty.
+On the flip side,

-7 Double‑check the result against any provided velocity‑time graph or a quick mental estimate (“does this speed make sense given the steepness of the curve?”).
+7 Double‑check the result against any provided velocity‑time graph or a quick mental estimate (“does this speed make sense given the steepness of the curve? ”).

 Final Thoughts